-High-Value Tenders, also known as Above Threshold Tenders, are those which have a value above the EU public procurement threshold, and must be advertised in the OJEU to encourage competition from other EU countries.
-From 1 January 2021, the rule will be changing and these notices will instead be posted to the new government portal ‘Find a Tender’.
-More information is still to be announced, but you can find out more in our article Brexit and Public Procurement.
+High-Value Tenders, also known as Above Threshold Tenders, are those which have a value above the UK public procurement thresholds, and must be to the new government portal ‘Find a Tender’.

-Low-Value Tenders, also known as Below Threshold Tenders, have a value which is below the EU threshold and are advertised within the UK.
+Low-Value Tenders, also known as Below Threshold Tenders, have a value which is below the UK public procurement thresholds.
 These contracts are much smaller than High-value tenders, making them a great starting point for businesses entering the market for the first time.
 The procedures for low-value notices are simpler, and bidding for these provides suppliers with valuable experience to help them go after high-value tenders in the future.
 For more information, read our article ‘Why we love low-value tenders’.

-For details on the current public procurement thresholds, please see ‘New Public Procurement thresholds 2020/2021’.
+For details on the current public procurement thresholds, please see ‘UK public procurement thresholds‘

 Public Procurement Procedures

 Is the standard procedure and for public procurement within the UK.
 This type of procedure allows any business to respond to a tender, access associated documents and bid for the contract.

 Is a two-stage procedure which involves creating a shortlist of the most suitable suppliers, by having them first complete a selection questionnaire.
 Those shortlisted will receive an invitation to tender, and are allowed to bid for the contract.
 This type of procedure is generally used if a high volume of bidders is expected.